The Canadian Provost Corps

 BATTLEDRESS

+Battledress Blouse of Captain M.A.S.
+Pittman circa 1969.
 Officer's battledress was identical to that worn by the Other Ranks, although officers could have uniforms privately made.
-This captain's jacket, circa 1969, has the normal rank and Provost shouldertitles, and also has a blue and gold "SERVICE BATALLION" title above the Force Mobile Command patch.
-This officer was likely the commander of a Service Batallion Provost Platoon.
-The jacket is worn with a khaki shirt and fawn lampwick necktie.
+This blouse, circa 1969, has the normal rank and Provost shoulder titles.
+The blouse is worn with a private purchase Terylene shirt and green nylon necktie.

 If you accessed this page from an outside link or search engine and do not see a navigation bar on the left side of the page, click HERE to go to the Canadian Military Police Virtual Museum main page.